gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 	...
 }
 ```
-The Call API contains functionalities which should make working with big condition results easier.<br/>
+The Call API contains functionalities which should make working with big condition results easier.\
 First the allowFilterClause condition is transformed into a `Call` object:
 ```javascript
 const filterClause = await pdp.allowFilterClause(attributes);
 const call = Call.fromCondition(filterClause.condition);
 ```
-In the most common cases one wants to transform the condition into a sql like statement.<br/>
+In the most common cases one wants to transform the condition into a sql like statement.\
 Therefore a transform function has to be defined:
 ```javascript
 function transformToSQL(item) {